Fourth Industrial Revolution: Australia

+Brazil

+Brazil's embrace of Industry 4.0 technologies has been a slow and inconsistent process.
+Initial assessments clearly indicated a considerable gap in digital preparedness among the nation's industrial businesses.
+A significant survey, conducted by the National Confederation of Industry, revealed concerning statistics: 42% of Brazilian companies were completely unaware of how crucial digital technologies are for industrial competitiveness.
+Furthermore, a substantial 46% either weren't utilizing these technologies or were unsure about their application.
+These findings collectively underscored a widespread lack of awareness and readiness for digital transformation across the Brazilian industrial landscape.

 Germany

 The term "Industrie 4.0", shortened to I4.0 or simply I4, originated in 2011 from a project in the high-tech strategy of the German government and specifically relates to that project policy, rather than a wider notion of a Fourth Industrial Revolution of 4IR, which promotes the computerisation of manufacturing.
 The term "Industrie 4.0" was publicly introduced in the same year at the Hannover Fair.
-Renowned German professor Wolfgang Wahlster is sometimes called the inventor of the "Industry 4.0" term.
+German professor Wolfgang Wahlster is sometimes called the inventor of the "Industry 4.0" term.
 In October 2012, the Working Group on Industry 4.0 presented a set of Industry 4.0 implementation recommendations to the German federal government.
 The workgroup members and partners are recognised as the founding fathers and driving force behind Industry 4.0.
 On 8 April 2013 at the Hannover Fair, the final report of the Working Group Industry 4.0 was presented.
 This working group was headed by Siegfried Dais, of Robert Bosch GmbH, and Henning Kagermann, of the German Academy of Science and Engineering.

 As Industry 4.0 principles have been applied by companies, they have sometimes been rebranded.
 For example, the aerospace parts manufacturer Meggitt PLC has branded its own Industry 4.0 research project M4.

-The discussion of how the shift to Industry 4.0, especially digitisation, will affect the labour market is being discussed in Germany under the topic of Work 4.0.
+The discussion of how the shift to Industry 4.0–and especially digitisation–will affect the labour market is being discussed in Germany under the topic of Work 4.0.

-The federal government in Germany through its ministries of the BMBF and BMWi, is a leader in the development of the I4.0 policy.
+The federal government in Germany is a leader in the development of the I4.0 policy through its ministries of the German federal Ministry of Education and Research (BMBF) and BMWi.
 Through the publishing of set objectives and goals for enterprises to achieve, the German federal government attempts to set the direction of the digital transformation.
 However, there is a gap between German enterprise's collaboration and knowledge of these set policies.
-The biggest challenge which SMEs in Germany are currently facing regarding digital transformation of their manufacturing processes is ensuring that there is a concrete IT and application landscape to support further digital transformation efforts.
+The biggest challenge SMEs in Germany are currently facing regarding digital transformation of their manufacturing processes is ensuring that there is a concrete IT and application landscape to support further digital transformation efforts.